How To: Candle Refill Kit

 HEY THERE, CANDLE MAKER! 👋

-You've snagged your Candle Refill Kit, you have the most beautiful container to fill, and you've texted all of your besties... now what?!
-Before you get started, you'll want to make sure you've laid out ALL of the essentials for the candle making process. 👩🔬 All of these tools can be found in your kit to help you get started:
+You've snagged your Candle Making Kit, you have the most beautiful container to fill, and you've texted all of your besties to come make some candles...now what?!
+Before you get started, you'll want to make sure you've laid out ALL of the essentials for the candle making process.
+All of these tools can be found in your kit to help you get started:

 ✨ Wicks